v0d1ch/jsonsql/README.md

 ```

 Adding a prefix and postfix may be useful if you want to mark strings
-for downstream pipeline processing with tools like `sed`.
+for downstream pipeline processing with tools like `sed` before reaching
+the database.